DaveMBush/davembush.github.io/source/_posts/10-reasons-projects-succeed.md

 Opt-In
 ------

 OK.
 This one is going to scare the managers.
 But what would happen if the team of programmers where you worked were able to choose what projects they worked on?
 I know in some places this wouldn’t work because there is only one project.
 But in larger organizations?
 In most places, you get hired for a gig and then you get assigned to some project.
 In some cases, you get hired for one project and assigned to another.
 So even the choice you thought you had, you don’t have.

 Here are some advantages to this:

 1. Poorly run projects would get abandoned.
 2. Projects with no viable reason would get abandoned.
 3. Programmers would work on things they enjoyed.
 4. Product owners would have to contribute.

-  **What about you?
-What do you think makes projects succeed or fail?
-Leave a comment.**